What is a 730 Evaluation and What Must Every Spouse or Parent Know?

 (B) The court finds that all the following criteria have been met:

 (i) There are no licensed or certified evaluators who are willing and available, within a reasonable period of time, to perform child custody evaluations;

 (ii) The parties stipulate to the person; and

-In Orange County, California, the great majority of our child custody evaluators are psychologists.
+In Orange County, Los Angeles, and San Diego, the great majority of our child custody evaluators are psychologists.

 What is a 730 evaluator's duties in a child custody psychological evaluation?

 California Rules of Court 5.220 states the following: